monero-project/monero-site/knowledge-base/user-guides/view_only.md

 - Launch a new instance of monero-wallet-cli by typing "`./monero-wallet-cli --generate-from-view-key yourAddress:yourViewKey:nameOfTheViewOnlyWallet`" where *yourViewKey* is the view key you got from step 1 and *yourAddress* the associated address.
 The last part of the command is the name you want to give to you view only portfolio.

 - Follow the instructions from the terminal.
-To see the balance of your portfolio type "*refresh*" (bitmonerod need to be synchronised with the network first).
+To see the balance of your portfolio type "*refresh*" (monerod need to be synchronised with the network first).

 - You now have a view only wallet.